GixoXYZ/BlenderGBHTool/.github/ISSUE_TEMPLATE/bug_report.md

 [If applicable, add screenshots to help explain your problem.]

 **Additional context**
-[Please add any other context or screenshots about the feature request here.]
+[Please add any other context about the bug report here.]